lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 mac is the algorithm identifier of the chosen MAC algorithm, and any associated parameters.

-The KDF and MAC algorithms MAY be chosen from the options in CMP Algorithms [RFCCCCC].
+The KDF and MAC algorithms MAY be chosen from the options in CMP Algorithms {{RFC9481}}.

 This approach uses the definition of Key Encapsulation Mechanism (KEM) algorithm functions in {{I-D.ietf-lamps-cms-kemri, Section 1}}.